yaseminkaraloglu/mini-ecommerce-webapi/README.md

 When an order is created:

--Product stock is checked
+- Product stock is checked

--Stock is decreased
+- Stock is decreased

--Total order price is calculated
+- Total order price is calculated

--Order items are created
+- Order items are created

--Transaction ensures data consistency
+- Transaction ensures data consistency

 🎯 Purpose of the Project

 This project was developed to improve my backend development skills and to better understand:

--REST API design
+- REST API design

--Layered architecture
+- Layered architecture

--Entity Framework Core
+- Entity Framework Core

--Transaction management
+- Transaction management

--DTO usage
+- DTO usage